mit212/lab2_2024/README.md

    <p align=center>
       <img src=./.images/schematic2.png width=800>
     </p>
 9. Run `encoder_basic_test.cpp` and open the Serial Monitor.
 The count should increase when turning counter-clockwise and decrease when turning clockwise.
+If not, take note of which encoder should have its A and B pins swapped.
 10. Run `encoder_test.cpp`.
 Confirm that the position and velocity values are reasonable.